 A lot of people think if they take testosterone supplements, they'll supercharge the health of their sperm.
-"Even though testosterone is important for sperm production, giving exogenous testosterone or supplements can be harmful," Clark says.
-Like with steroids, testosterone gels, shots, and patches can harm your sperm quality because the body senses there’s enough testosterone and shuts down production in the testicles.
+"Even though testosterone is important for sperm production, taking exogenous testosterone or supplements can be harmful," Clark says.
+Like with steroids, testosterone gels, shots, and patches can harm your sperm quality because your body senses there’s enough testosterone and shuts down production in the testicles.
 "Testosterone levels in the testicles themselves is 50x what's in your blood stream," Clark adds.
 "But in order to achieve and maintain that amount, your testicles have to be stimulated by the pituitary hormones."

-Because your testicles are between your legs there's a whole lot of heat generated by your clothing, epecially when you're sitting for long periods or crossing your legs.
+Because your testicles are between your legs there's a whole lot of heat generated by your clothing, epecially when you're sitting for long periods of time or crossing your legs.
 All of these factors hurt sperm production.
 So, "the spread" may not be polite on public transit, but it could make a difference in protecting your sperm.

 Science backs it up, too—at least the sitting part: Higher moderate-to-vigorous activity and less TV watching are significantly associated with higher total sperm count and sperm concentration, according to a study published in the British Journal of Sports Medicine.
 Besides, good overall health is a marker of quality sperm.

 Too much soy could have unfortunate side effects for your manhood, according to a study published in the Oxford Journal.
 In the study, men who consumed just half a serving of soy-based foods daily over the span of three months had 41 million sperm/ml less than men who didn’t consume soy foods at all (the average concentration of sperm ranges between 80 and 120 million/ml).
 It likely has to do with phytoestrogens, Clark says, a naturally-occurring plant nutrient that has an estrogen-like effect on the body.
-As we mentioned earlier (in slide 1: Alcohol), fat cells convert testosterone to estradiol—similar to estrogen—which hurts sperm production.
+As we mentioned earlier (with alcohol), fat cells convert testosterone to estradiol—similar to estrogen—which hurts sperm production.
 Men who eat processed meat, like pepperoni, bacon, and lunch meat, daily have lower sperm counts than those who eat them sparingly, though the exact reason why is unknown, Clark says.

 A study published in the European Society of Human Reproduction and Embryology showed men who ejaculated daily for seven days had higher-quality sperm at the end of the week than men who didn't ejaculate.
 The sperm’s rate of DNA fragmentation dropped from 34 percent to 26 percent, meaning it stayed more intact and was more likely to fertilize an egg.
 Frequent sex means more ejaculation.
 The less time sperm spends in the testicles, the less likely it is to be damaged over time.